Solid tissues

 Skin, placental material or products of conception

-Samples should be referred in sterile isotonic saline in a sterile universal or other sealed sterile container.
+Samples should be sent in sterile isotonic saline in a sterile universal or other sealed sterile container.
 Fresh samples should ideally be sent to the Cytogenetics Department on the same day.
 Where a delay is inevitable (such as over weekends) please store the sample in a refrigerator.
 Please note that we cannot process samples that have been exposed to formalin.

 Please avoid using large containers or sending large quantities of liquid.
 Ensure all containers can be securely sealed (preferably screw caps) and are appropriately packaged (see packaging guide) and that the referral form is separated from the container by a waterproof layer in case of leakage during transport.